joyboseroy/indus_decipher/README.md

   dependency_order_curve.py  order-1..6 information-gain curve, and the
-                         n-gram sparsity wall it hit (see "The dependency-order curve") CITATIONS.md             every data source and paper this project relies on
+                         n-gram sparsity wall it hit (see "The dependency-order curve") stratified_dependency_test.py  Stage 2: does motif/site composition
+                         explain the order-3 signal? (see "Stage 2") CITATIONS.md             every data source and paper this project relies on
 ```